Adopt safe behaviours

 The following people must stay at home:

-- Anyone who has symptoms compatible with COVID‑19, such as fever, cough, trouble breathing or loss of sense of smell without a stuffy nose.
-These people must consult the recommendations in the Development of symptoms section.
+- Anyone who has symptoms compatible with COVID‑19.
+These people must consult the recommendations in the Symptoms and treatment section.

 - Anyone who has been told to self-isolate by their regional public health office.